Diabetes Mellitus Type 2 In Children

 - Limit computer time: Do not allow your child to use the computer for more than 2 hours a day, unless it is for schoolwork.

-- Weight loss: Ask caregivers if your child needs to lose weight, and how much to lose.
+- Weight loss: Ask healthcare providers if your child needs to lose weight, and how much to lose.
 Ask them to help you and your child create a weight loss program.

 What other care will my child need for diabetes mellitus type 2?

 - Medical alert identification: Make sure your child always wears medical alert jewelry or carries a card that says he has diabetes.
-Ask your child's caregiver where to get these items.
+Ask your child's healthcare provider where to get these items.

 - Talk to officials at your child's school: Make sure your child's teachers know your child has diabetes.
 Provide written instructions about what to do if your child has symptoms of high or low blood sugar levels at school.

 - No smoking: Cigarette smoke can worsen the problems that occur with diabetes.
 Do not smoke around your child, and do not let others smoke around him.
 Do not let your child smoke.
-Ask your child's caregiver for information about how to stop smoking if you need help quitting.
+Ask your child's healthcare provider for information about how to stop smoking if you need help quitting.

 - Pregnancy education: If you have an older daughter who has diabetes, explain the risk of problems when diabetes is poorly managed.
-Ask her caregiver for more information about diabetes, birth control, and pregnancy.
+Ask her healthcare provider for more information about diabetes, birth control, and pregnancy.

 - Vaccines: Diabetes can put your child at risk of serious illness if he gets the flu or pneumonia.
-Ask your child's caregiver if your child should get a flu or pneumonia vaccine, and when to get the vaccine.
+Ask your child's healthcare provider if your child should get a flu or pneumonia vaccine, and when to get the vaccine.

 What are the risks of diabetes mellitus type 2 in children?